-In the U.S., the Final Rule regarding the grading systems for tire rolling resistance, wet traction, and wear resistance performance was published in the Federal Register as the U.S. Tire Fuel Efficiency Consumer Information Program Part 575.106 in December 2011.
-No new progress has been seen since the transition from the Trump administration, where the movement toward enforcement was stagnant, to the Biden administration, but it is necessary to pay close attention to future developments.
+In the U.S., Congress enacted the Energy Independence and Security Act of 2007 in December of that year, which led to the creation of a consumer tire information program after it was signed into law by the President.
+In December 2011 the Final Rule regarding the grading systems for tire rolling resistance, wet traction, and wear performance was published in the Federal Register as the U.S. Tire Fuel Efficiency Consumer Information Program Part 575.106.
+No progress has been seen since the transition from the Trump administration, when enforcement efforts stagnated, to the Biden administration.
+It will be necessary to pay close attention to future developments.

-Other countries that plan on introducing a minimum requirement performance system similar to the above include China and India.
+Other countries that are planning to introduce a minimum requirement performance system similar to the above include China and India.
 Both of those countries are also considering introducing grade labeling systems using their own labels.